-What do I need to Make Salmon Cakes?
+What ingredients do I need to make Salmon Patties?

-Let’s start by gathering the ingredients we need to make Salmon Cakes.
+Let’s start by gathering the ingredients we need to make Salmon Patties.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-Under cook the salmon a little.
-I cooked my salmon for 14 minutes and they turned out well.
+*Make sure to undercook the salmon a little.
+I cooked my salmon for 14 minutes at 350 degrees and it turned out well.

 For my recipe, you do need to cook the salmon.
 I have seen raw salmon used for salmon burgers, but this is an entirely different recipe.

-When the salmon has completely cooled, flake the pieces into a small bowl.
+When the salmon has completely cooled, flake the pieces into a large bowl.
 Add in the chopped onion, roasted red pepper, and chopped parsley.
 If you like fresh dill that would be the one fresh herb I would add to the salmon cakes.

 Gently mix and return to the refrigerator until needed.

-In another bowl add mayonnaise, mustard, old bay, lemon, Worcestershire, hot sauce, and egg to a medium bowl.
+Add the mayonnaise, dijon mustard, old bay seasoning, lemon juice, Worcestershire sauce, hot sauce, and egg to a medium bowl.
 Mix the ingredients together until well blended.

 Add the imperial sauce and bread crumbs to the salmon mixture and mix together until well blended.

 Cover the mixture and allow it to chill in the refrigerator for 30 minutes to an hour.
-This will help you shape into salmon into cakes more easily.
+This will help you shape the salmon into cakes more easily.

-Do I have to add onions and peppers to my salmon cakes?
+Do I have to add onions and peppers to my salmon patties?

-No you don’t.
-These are your salmon cakes and should be made with ingredients you enjoy eating.
+No, you don’t.
+These are your salmon patties and should be made with ingredients you enjoy eating.